 The first is that shrinking your eating window naturally creates a calorie deficit.
 When you eat less than you burn, you lose weight.

 I started seeing losses and haven’t looked back since.
-I started out on a 14:10 protocol and now do 17/7.”
+I started out on a 14:10 [schedule] and now do 17:7.”

 This is a great example of how 14-hour intermittent fasting can both generate results and open up the world of longer fasts (should you want it to!).

-If you’ve heard enough and are feeling kinda into this fasting vibe, why not take our SIMPLE quiz?
-You can choose 14:10 as your IF protocol, and as easy as pie, you’re off and running!
+If you’ve heard enough and are kinda feeling this fasting vibe, why not take our Simple quiz?
+You can choose 14:10 as your intermittent fasting schedule, and as easy as pie, you’re off and running!

 Health benefits of 14:10 intermittent fasting

-Like other IF protocols, 14:10 can definitely provide you with some health benefits, especially if you couple that with daily movement like a morning yoga session.
+Like other intermittent fasting schedules, 14:10 can definitely provide you with some health benefits, especially if you couple that with daily movement like a morning yoga session.

-14:10 intermittent fasting hasn’t been studied as much as other IF protocols.
+14:10 intermittent fasting hasn’t been studied as much as other intermittent fasting schedules.

-That said, one study, where people with metabolic syndrome followed a 14:10 intermittent fasting plan for 12 weeks, showed some promising health benefits.[3]
+That said, one study, in which people with metabolic syndrome followed a 14:10 intermittent fasting schedule for 12 weeks showed some promising health benefits.[3]

 Reduced cholesterol levels